PurdueRCAC/ApplicationDocs/Applications/mathematica.rst

 Description
 ~~~~~~~~
-Mathematica Wolfram Language and other tools provide
+Mathematica is a technical computing environment and programming language with strong symbolic and numerical abilities.

 Versions
 ~~~~~~~~